Michael Fowler Centre ceremonies

 - The official procession of Te Herenga Waka—Victoria University of Wellington staff will enter the main auditorium and move to sit on the stage.

-- You will be called into the main auditorium by Te tangi puoro and haka whakatau, followed by a haka pōhiri.
+- Graduates will be called into the main auditorium by te tangi puoro and haka whakatau, followed by a haka pōhiri.

 - Doctorate graduates will be called up onto the stage to be congratulated and presented with their qualification certificate before moving to sit with staff on stage.